Insein Prison: Sanitation and healthcare

 At Insein, diseases and injuries usually go untreated.
 A former prisoner at Insein recalls that "When we had fever they never gave us any medicine.
 If it gets very bad then they send you to the prison hospital, where many people die.
 The sick prisoners want to go to the hospital, but the guards never send them there until it's already too late, so many die once they get to the hospital.
 I got fever but I didn't want to go to their hospital, because I was afraid of their dirty needles and contagious diseases.
 At the hospital they have doctors, but not enough medicines."
-The same prisoner continued, "[t]hey allowed us to have a bath once a day.
+The same prisoner continued, "They allowed us to have a bath once a day.
 We had to line up in rows of five men at a time, and we were allowed five bowls of water, then soap, then seven more bowls of water.
 But there were many problems – sometimes there was no water supply, so they wouldn't let us take a bath and we could hardly even get water to drink.
 There were latrines in two places – outside of the room for the daytime, and in the room at night.
 The latrines always had guards, and to use them you had to bribe the guard with two cheroots.
 The latrine was just a bucket, with no water.
 You could use paper if you could get some, but we used to beg scraps of cloth from the men who worked in the sewing workshop out in the compound."